6 recommended OTC drugs

 Braces, elastic bandages — support for the joint.

-Paracetamol — if NSAIDs contraindicated.
+Paracetamol — if NSAIDs are contraindicated.

 Recovery